 - Performing high-level root-cause analysis for service interruption recovery and creating preventive measures

-For a cloud career, in-demand skills that can increase starting compensation for this role include cloud-relevant abilities such as virtualization skills and LINUX/UNIX administration skills.
+For a career as a cloud engineer, in-demand skills that can increase starting compensation include cloud-relevant abilities such as virtualization and Linux/Unix administration.

 The systems administrator role is changing dramatically because the cloud is commoditizing IT.
 For example, many systems administrators now need to learn programming languages like Python in order to interact with a cloud vendor’s APIs.

 Network engineers must be detail-oriented and have in-depth knowledge of networking hardware and software.
-A bachelor’s degree in computer science or electrical engineering and five or more years of experience in areas such as network design and implementation, security, and server and network infrastructure are typical job requirements.
+Typical job requirements are a bachelor’s degree in computer science or electrical engineering, and five or more years of experience in areas such as network design and implementation, security, and server and network infrastructure.

 Typical duties include: